NU Library Newsletter

 Now, let’s explore the inspiring sustainability initiatives and experiences shared by members of the NU community.

-In this section, SDSN Youth, an NU student club, and Zhuldyz Orazymbetova, Head of the Patron Services Office at NU Library, share their reflections and insights on their engagement with sustainable development.
+In this section, Zhuldyz Orazymbetova, Head of the Patron Services Office at NU Library, and representatives of SDSN Youth Kazakhstan share their reflections and insights on their engagement with sustainable development.

 Have you recently read a book you’d like others to discover?
 Submit a short book review for a chance to be featured in an upcoming issue of the Library Newsletter.